-MVP in 8–12 weeks.
+MVP development services.
 Built right, not just fast.

 We cut scope ruthlessly and build the core.
 You get a working product with real users, not a prototype that needs to be thrown away before you scale.